-The remuneration of the other colleagues belonging to the perimeter of the Most Relevant Staff (excluding the Control Functions), including Senior Portfolio Managers, consists of annual fixed compensation, standard benefits and variable remuneration.
+The remuneration of the other colleagues belonging to the perimeter of the Most Relevant Staff, including Senior Portfolio Managers, consists of annual fixed compensation, standard benefits and variable remuneration.

-Any variable remuneration award exceeding €75,000 is paid in line with Section 8.2 above.
+Any variable remuneration award is paid in line with Section 8.2 above.